lxbrown/uArm-Tag-Detection/README.md

 TagDetection is the java program to be run on a linux machine and AndroidArmGUI is the Android application.

+TagDetection created by Alex Brown

+AndroidArmGUI created by Tonia Elengikal

+Under the supervision and guidance of Justin Storms

 This program uses open source content which can be downloaded at the following links from their original creators:

 april library - http://april.eecs.umich.edu/